Can CBD Help With Cholesterol?

 Managing cholesterol-related complications goes beyond trying to lower cholesterol levels.

-Increase in good cholesterol or HDL lowers the risk of individuals developing conditions, such as stroke(9).
+An increase in good cholesterol or HDL lowers the risk of individuals developing conditions, such as stroke(9).

 Some statins, the conventional prescription medications for cholesterol, boost HDL levels to aid in transporting the bad cholesterol from the arteries to the liver(10).